Mathura district: Administration

 Region of Mathura was added to British territory in 1803 A.D.
 Till 1832 A.D, when Mathura was recognised as district, the region was partly administered from Agra and partly from Sadabad.

 Strategic importance

 Mathura is the home for Indian I Corps (Strike Formation) within the Indian Army's Central Command, hosting Strike I Corps headquarters in a large classified area in the outskirts of the city known as Mathura Cantonment (Central Command itself has its headquarters at Lucknow).
-It hosts Strike Infantry units, Air Defence units, Armoured Divisions, Engineer brigades, Aritillery Units and classified units of Strategic Nuclear Command.
+It hosts Strike Infantry units, Air Defence units, Armoured Divisions, Engineer brigades, Artillery Units and classified units of Strategic Nuclear Command.
 Corps I is primarily responsible for western borders of India.
 In 2007 during Exercise Ashwamedha, all the armoured, artillery and infantry divisions performed a simulation of an overall NBC (nuclear-chemical-biological) environment.
 The aim was to show operational ability in high intensity, short duration and 'sudden' battles.